microsoft/fluentui/packages/react-components/react-swatch-picker-preview/docs/Spec.md

 ## Accessibility

+SwatchPicker should have an `aria-label` same as `ColorSwatch` element.
+All the swathces should have `aria-selected=false` except the selected swatch.
 Base accessibility information is included in the design document.
 After the spec is filled and review, outcomes from it need to be communicated to design and incorporated in the design document.

 - Decide whether to use **native element** or folow **ARIA** and provide reasons